Z-P-J/ZRecyclerView/README.md

 # ZRecyclerView
- A RecyclerView which is implemented to make it easier to use.
+ A RecyclerView library which is implemented to make it easier to use.

  <div>
      <img src="./demo1.gif" width="30%">